bthecohen/tokamak/README.md

 ## Introduction

 Tokamak is a PHP library for programmatic DOM templating.
 It provides an abstraction over PHP's DOMDocument API, presenting a simple DSL for defining both templates and reusable components.
 This interface emphasizes unidirectional, top-down data flow and is (loosely) inspired by React.js.
+Unlike React, this library is used for stateless server-side rendering; therefore, elements in Tokamak are stateless, and are only rendered once.

 Note: Tokamak is in the early stages of development and is not yet suitable for production usage.
 However, if its approach interests you, please do try it out and provide feedback.